What certification will I receive after completing the program?

 When is the program offered?

-This is a 1-semester course (5 months) that is offered twice a year starting in August and January.
-Starting in Fall 2021, the course will be Mon/Tues, 8:00 am - 4:30 pm.
+This is a 1-semester course (3 months) that is offered twice a year starting in September and February.
+The course will be Mon/Tues, 8:00 am - 4:30 pm.
 All students will also be required to complete a 24 hour ambulance ride along and 8 hours of Emergency Room (ER) Observation.